 - Each year is similar, with a mid-year lull and wildly varying increases and decrease right before the end of the year.

 The first trend is easy to explain: the Great Recession put many people out of work, who then stopped commuting.
 The second trend is also due to reduced driving; we’ll look at it in detail below.

 To explore the second trend, we’ll need to look at the data day-by-day instead of a week at a time.
-Below is a plot of the average number of accidents on each day of the year.
-The average is calculated by summing the number of accidents on a specific day (say, September 22nd) across the years 2001 to 2015.
+Below is a plot of the average number of crashes on each day of the year.
+The average is calculated by summing the number of crashes on a specific day (say, September 22nd) across the years 2001 to 2015.
 The sum is then divided by the number of times that specific day appeared in the timespan (15, except for the leap day, which only appears 3 times).

-Holidays account for the extrema, with the minimum number of accidents taking place on Christmas, and the maximum number taking place on Halloween.
+Holidays account for the extrema, with the minimum number of crashes taking place on Christmas, and the maximum number taking place on Halloween.
 In fact, many of the local maxima and minima are also holidays!
 Some create obvious, multi-day patterns (like Thanksgiving) because they are floating holidays while others (like Christmas and Halloween) create massive, single-day dips or spikes because they happen on the same day every year.
 Holidays that fewer people get off from work, like Washington’s Birthday and Columbus Day, show almost no deviation from the surrounding dates.

 Day of the Week

 The distribution for each day of the week is bimodal.
-This is due to the two plateaus in accident rates: a high one from 2001-2006, and a lower one from 2011–2014.
+This is due to the two plateaus in crash rates: a high one from 2001–2006, and a lower one from 2011–2014.
 The first four weekdays have roughly the same number of crashes.
 Friday has more, presumably because people are more likely to go out after work.
-Saturday drops to a level slightly below the weekdays, though not by much, and Sunday has the lowest accident count.
+Saturday drops to a level slightly below the weekdays, though not by much, and Sunday has the lowest crash count.

 In the end the results are not too surprising: car crashes happen when people are driving, not when they’re sitting at home celebrating!